 Makita Brushless Cordless Blower XBU 03

-This Makita cordless blower XBU 03 is the only one with a brushless motor.
+This Makita blower XBU 03 is the only one with a brushless motor.
 Brushless motors are more efficient at converting electricity into power than brushed motors.
 Due to the absence of brushes they also mitigate loss due to friction.
-This can give you up to 50 % longer run time per battery charge compared to similar non-brushless tools.
+This can give you up to 50 % longer run time per battery charge.

 III.
 Technical Data